Dakdoritang (Korean Spicy Chicken Stew)

 Rudy

-Dakdoritang (닭도리탕) is a popular Korean spicy chicken stew both at home and restaurants.
-It combines cut-up whole chicken and vegetables, like potatoes and carrots, in a rich, spicy sauce made from Korean chili paste (gochujang) and chili flakes (gochugaru).
+Dakdoritang (닭도리탕) is a hearty dish made with cut-up whole chicken and vegetables like potatoes and carrots, all simmered in a bold, flavorful sauce featuring Korean chili paste (gochujang) and chili flakes (gochugaru).

 There are also other beloved Korean chicken stews you should check out: Jjimdak (찜닭) and Dak-gaejang (닭개장).
 Both recipes are fantastic that’s sure to please fans of spicy food.